Dkaban/ExceptionsInJava/README.md

 - It reads through that data and adds to it a HashSet
 - The HashSet maintains unique values so duplicates not added
 - The unique information is then outputted to a newly created file
+- using IOException and FileNotFoundException to check for values